aposb/stereo-algorithms-evolution/README.md

 | 5 | **Belief Propagation (Synchronous)** | **[`stereo5_BP2.m`](./matlab/stereo5_BP2.m)** | **[`stereo5_BP2.py`](./python/stereo5_BP2.py)** |

 ### Approach B (SGM-Like)
-Uses occlusion penalties p1 and p2.
-The directional cost vector (message) is computed using the sum of previous cost vectors (incoming messages) as input.
-For each element of the input vector, four possible costs are calculated and the minimum is used as output.
+Uses the occlusion penalties p1 and p2.
+The next directional cost vector (outgoing message) is computed using the sum of the current cost vectors (incoming messages) as an input vector.
+For each element of the input vector, via the occlusion penalties, four possible costs are computed.
+The minimum of this costs is placed in the output vector.

 | Number | Name | MATLAB Implementation | Python Implementation |
 | --- | --- | --- | --- |